 Another couple of items that most people may not think of using as props are two of the simplest ones and they don’t cost a thing: the floor and a wall.
-Floors and walls can used for a full Restorative yoga sequence and are terrific aids to accomplish deeper, longer postures and full releases.
+Floors and walls can used for a full Restorative yoga sequence and are terrific aids to accomplish deeper, longer held postures and fuller releases.
 They are also excellent for supporting your body and allowing you to surrender because they – as you may have guessed – don’t give way.

 Here’s a Restorative sequence that I use not only for myself, but for clients who may not have the initial flexibility it requires to do them without assistance.
 All of these are done by setting your mat up next to the wall and using the wall and floor for support.
 You won’t even need to leave the ground for this sequence, and if done slowly, mindfully and with conscious breath, it should take you about 45 minutes to complete.

 Simple Restorative Yoga Wall/Floor Series